 Sticks.
 Big or small, thick or thin - every kind imaginable have made their way home with us.
 I've lost count of the number we've collected over the years.

-If I'm totally honest, I hate it when at the end of a daytrip we have sticks shoved in every pocket of the buggy and our rucksacks.
-So much so that I've now made made rule that any sticks they want to take home they have to carry.
+If I'm totally honest, I hate it when at the end trip we have sticks shoved in every pocket, so much so that I've made made rule that any sticks they want to take home they have to carry.

-But as much as they can drive me nuts (and at times a little anxious about their eye-poking potential), we have so much fun with them I'm happy to put up with a collection or two!
+But as much as they can annoy me, and at times make me a little anxious about their eye-poking potential, we have so much fun with them I'm happy to put up with a collection or two!
 Anything that gives my children the chance to play and learn is a winner with me.

-We have three stick obsessed children currently, my hopes that my eldest would grow out of it have been unfounded, so you can only imagine how many swords, wands and dens we've seen 😂 But secretly I kinda love it.
+We have three stick obsessed children, and my hopes that our eldest would grow out of it have been unfounded, so you can only imagine how many swords, wands and dens we've seen 😂 But secretly I love it.
 There's something so appealing about 'nature's toys', and sticks must be the ultimate.

 If you've got a collection at home, I'm going to share 10 of our all time favourite things to do with them!
 From games to art, they're all really fun and are a great way to be creative with your outdoor play.